TamaraJoniec/tech-and-beyond/public/content/blog/css-positioning-explained.md

 ---
 title: CSS Positioning Explained
 slug: css-positioning-explained
-date: 2024-03-05
+date: 05/03/2024
-excerpt: Learn the different CSS positioning methods and when to use each one.
+excerpt: Learn about CSS positioning and how to use each type effectively.
 coverImage: https://picsum.photos/800/400?random=4
 author: Tamara Joniec
 ---

 # CSS Positioning Explained

-Alright, let’s have a proper chat about CSS positioning.
-If you've ever tried to move something on a webpage and it ended up in some bizarre, unexpected place, you’re not alone.
-CSS positioning can be a bit of a headache, but once you get the hang of it, you’ll be placing elements like a pro.
+Alright, let's have a proper chat about CSS positioning.
+If you've ever tried to move something on a webpage and it ended up in some bizarre, unexpected place, you're not alone.
+CSS positioning can be a bit of a headache, but once you get the hang of it, you'll be placing elements like a pro.

 ## Static Positioning: The Default One

 Static positioning is like that one friend who never changes their routine.
-It’s the default for all elements, meaning they just follow the normal document flow and don’t respond to positioning properties like `top`, `left`, `right`, or `z-index`.
+It's the default for all elements, meaning they just follow the normal document flow and don't respond to positioning properties like `top`, `left`, `right`, or `z-index`.

 ```css
 .element {